 Single passcode: Use when only one passcode is needed.

-Input list: Allows you to add your passcodes to a file that is stored online outside of Locksmith.
+Input list: Allows you to add your passcodes to a google sheet or other file that is stored online outside of Locksmith.
 Capacity for many hundreds of thousands of passcodes.
 More information on input lists here.
-This option does NOT allow you to create single-use passcodes, so if that is part of your requirements, stick to the 'many passcodes' condition.
+When setting up an input list, you can specifiy a usage limit that will apply to all passcodes inside the input list.

 Once the key is created, and the lock is saved, your customers will now be prompted to enter the passcode when they visit the locked page: